Seán Sherlock: Minister of State

 Sherlock retained his Dáil seat at the 2011 general election, topping the poll in Cork East.
 He was appointed by the new Fine Gael–Labour coalition government as Minister of State at the Department of Jobs, Enterprise and Innovation and at the Department of Education and Skills with special responsibility for Research and Innovation.

 In January 2012, Sherlock proposed legislation to give copyright holders the right to seek an injunction against copyright violators.
 A group called "Stop SOPA Ireland" petitioned against the legislation, comparisons being made between these reforms and the Stop Online Piracy Act in the United States.
 Sherlock said such comparisons were "not based on fact".
 According to the Irish government the legislation was intended to close a loophole after a High Court case in 2010, in which EMI sued UPC, an internet service provider, over illegal downloads.
 A denial-of-service attack was performed against government websites in protest over the changes.
 On 29 February 2012, Sherlock signed the legislation, citing Ireland's "obligations under EU law".
 The legislation subsequently resulted in the blocking of The Pirate Bay in Ireland.

 On 15 July 2014, he was appointed as Minister of State at the Department of Foreign Affairs and Trade with special responsibility for Overseas Development Aid, Trade Promotion and North–South Cooperation.

 Return to opposition

 Following the 2016 general election, Sherlock was one of seven remaining Labour TDs.
 He opposed returning to coalition with Fine Gael during the government formation talks that year.
 He continued to serve as a junior minister until the new government was formed on 6 May 2016.
-He was Party Spokesperson on Children and Youth Affairs and the Environment in the 32nd Dáil.
+He was party spokesperson on Children and Youth Affairs and the Environment in the 32nd Dáil.

 Sherlock was re-elected at the 2020 general election.
 When Brendan Howlin stood down as party leader in 2020, Sherlock ruled out contesting the Labour Party leadership election.
 He nominated Alan Kelly, who would defeat Aodhán Ó Ríordáin.
-In July 2020, Sherlock was appointed Labour Party Spokesperson on Social Protection, Rural and Community Affairs and the Islands, including Agriculture and the Marine.
+In July 2020, Sherlock was appointed Labour Party spokesperson on Social Protection, Rural and Community Affairs and the Islands, including Agriculture and the Marine.

+Following the redrawing of his constituency, Sherlock announced in October 2023 that he would not contest the 2024 general election.